 Results will be marked on the eye examination certificate as either 'Clinically Unaffected' or 'Clinically Affected' for the listed eye conditions, and for the different parts of the eye that are examined.
 Please discuss the significance of any “Affected” results with the veterinary ophthalmologist conducting the test.
 Results are published in the Kennel Club's quarterly Breed Records Supplement, and on the Health Test Results Finder.

-N.B.
-Please do check that your Glen's result is published on the Health Test Results Finder ... and that the result is correct!
+Please check that your Glen's result is published on the Kennel Club's Health Test Results Finder ... and that the result is correct!

 For any queries or corrections, please contact the Kennel Club's Health & Breeder Services department: